SadServers/DevOps_Upskill_Challenge/README.md

 # How

 - Pick one challenge and try to accomplish its objectives.
 You can use a different order (but there are dependencies) or skip the challenges you are already familiar with.
-- For the objectives with code solutions, if you create a new one that is fundamentally different from the examples provided (using a different tool for example), you can create a pull request so your example is also included.
 - If you get stuck or have comments, you can ask in the `#devops_upskill_challenge` channel of the [Hangops Slack](https://hangops.slack.com/) or in the Reddit [/r/DevOpsUpskill](https://www.reddit.com/r/DevOpsUpskill/) community.

 ## Challenges